Pylons/pyramid/docs/glossary.rst

     parses URLs and compares them against a number of user defined mappings.
 In terms of :mod:`repoze.bfg`, a Route can supplant graph traversal when deciding which *view* should be called.
-See :ref:`urldispatch_module` for more information about (optional)
-    Routes integration in bfg.
+See :ref:`urldispatch_chapter` for more information about Routes integration in bfg.
   ZCML
     `Zope Configuration Markup Language
     <http://www.muthukadan.net/docs/zca.html#zcml>`_, the XML dialect